gmc-code/PC-Using-RTD/docs/setup/VSCode special files.rst

     sphinx-copybutton==0.5.0
     docutils<0.18  # must be between 0.14 and <0.18 for sphinx_rtd_theme

+    # for interactive jupyter
+    notebook==6.4.12
+    jupyter-sphinx==0.4.0
+    sphinx-thebe==0.1.2 # requires sphinx==4.5.0

+    # useful sphinx extensions
+    sphinx-design==0.2.0
+    sphinx-togglebutton==0.3.1

 ----

-docs/.readthedocs.yml
+docs/.readthedocs.yaml
 ------------------------------

-* Use a config file ``docs/.readthedocs.yml`` so that the requirements file can be used.
+* Use a config file ``docs/.readthedocs.yaml`` so that the requirements file can be used.
 * Get the file contents from the main example at: https://docs.readthedocs.io/en/stable/config-file/v2.html
-* This sets some of the advanced settings for read the docs that would otherwise be accessed by Admin:Advance Settings in Read The doc.
+* This sets some of the advanced settings for read the docs that would otherwise be accessed by Admin:Advance Settings in Read The Docs.
-* e.g the setting to Build PDF or ePub are controlled in the .yml file.
+* e.g the setting to Build PDF or ePub are controlled in the .yaml file.

 ----